Backbase/project-golden-samples/openapi-generator-quarkus-sample-app/README.md

 # OpenApi Generator Usage on Sample Quarkus Application

-This example covers how to use OpenApiGenerator on the Quarkus Applications.
+This example covers the approach adopted on the Natwest project when generating API clients with Resteasy for Identity Service Provider Interfaces using Quarkus native libraries

 ## Running the application in dev mode